cyanheads/model-context-protocol-resources/guides/cyanheads-custom-mcp-llms-full.md

 ### 6.2.
 Streamable HTTP Transport

 For remote servers or web-based clients.
-Handles client requests (POST) and server notifications (via SSE on GET).
+Handles client requests (POST) and server notifications (via SSE on GET). **Crucially, non-stdio transports like HTTP now mandate secure authentication as per the MCP Authentication Specification.** Communication **MUST** use HTTPS.

 **With Session Management (Stateful):** Recommended for most HTTP servers to handle multiple clients correctly.